-Engaging in dialogue and information sharing with our stakeholders is a key part of our due diligence process.
 In March 2024, we performed an audit at the supplier's offices in the Philippines, where we dialogued with both management and personnel.
-Through these audits we aim to secure compliance with our Code of Conduct and with established international labor frameworks.
+Through these audits we aim to secure compliance with our Code of Conduct and with established international labour frameworks.

-We arrange biannual crew conferences in the Philippines, where labor rights is one of the topics.
-The most recent crew conference was arranged in Mach 2024.
-Furthermore, we perform yearly management meetings with our supplier's management and monthly follow-up meetings with the supplier's local management, in which labor rights and sustainability are amongst topics on the agendas.
-In 2024 we also plan to conduct an employee satisfaction survey for hired-in seafarers.
-The aim is to ensure hired-in personnel have the opportunity to share their views on activities that may impact them, and to investigate if corrective measures are required.
+We arrange biannual crew conferences in the Philippines, where labour rights are one of the topics.
+The most recent crew conference was arranged in March 2024.

+In December 2024 we conducted an employee satisfaction survey for hired-in seafarers.
+We plan to conduct such surveys annually, where the key objective is to ensure hired-in personnel are given the opportunity to share their views on activities that may impact them.
+Other objectives are to identify risks and to investigate if corrective measures are required.

-We have a complaints procedure in place, which includes the opportunity for all stakeholders to report complaints anonymously through our website.
+We have a complaints procedure in place, which also includes the opportunity for all stakeholders to report complaints anonymously through our website.

-We have also performed own research, which has identified that our supplier of crewing services puts sustainability high on the agenda.
+To assist our due diligence process we also perform own research, which has identified that our supplier of crew manning services puts sustainability high on the agenda.
 The company publishes annual sustainability reports.
-It acts in accordance with the Maritime Labour Convention and has committed to support the Universal Declaration of Human Rights to respect human rights and protect employees against human rights abuse.
+It has committed to act in accordance with the Maritime Labour Convention and supports the Universal Declaration of Human Rights to respect human rights and protect employees against human rights abuse.
 This is also enforced in the company's Social Responsibility and Sustainability Commitment Policy.